Threats Overview

-Hunt & Hackett is continuously monitoring the activity of Advanced Persistent Threats (APTs).
-Although the background and exact motivation is unique for each actor, most actors can be linked to a limited set of countries.
-When zooming out to a country level, typical patterns and motivations per country become visible.
+Hunt & Hackett is continuously monitoring the threat landscape of several important sectors.
 Threats come and go, from global threats like ransomware to more targeted sector-specific threats.
 The more knowledge you have on the threats that are actually relevant for your specific sector and organization, the better, easier and more cost-efficient your cybersecurity strategy will be.

 Global threat landscape